I’m new – what do I have to do?

 How do I find out more about Jesus and the Christian faith?

-The best place to start is to read a biography of Jesus’ life in the Bible (such as the ‘Gospel of Mark’).
+The best place to start is to read Mark, biography of Jesus’ life in the Bible.
 It is also helpful to come along to a short course to explore with others the big story of the Christian faith about Jesus.
 No prior knowledge is assumed, and you can ask any question you like.
-A good video summary (plus answers to questions) is here: www.christianityexplored.org
+A good video summary and answers to questions is available on the Christianity Explored website.

 What happens at a church service?

 Church meetings are a bit like the family gathering of God’s people.
-There go for about 1.5 hours, including morning tea.
+They go for about 1.5 hours, including morning tea.
 When we meet we:

 Sing together: We sing songs that remind us about who God is and what he’s done.

 Food, Coffee and a Chat: After each meeting we stay around to enjoy time together along with a cup of tea or coffee.
-This is a chance to find out more about what’s going on in each other’s lives, how we can pray for and encourage each other.
 It’s a chance to meet new people or to ask the speaker any questions.